abchk1234/asbt/README.md

 7) ignore=""
  # Packages to ignore when checking for updates.

+8) pause="yes"
+ # Pause for input when using superuser priviliges.

 ~~~

 Samples for these variables are present in the script itself.